lancegputnam/three-collections/README.md

 90's Three Collections Model Mover
 =================

-Three Collections uses Backbone and moves images from one category to another through set buttons.
+Three Collections uses Backbone and slides images from one category to another through set buttons.
 Responsive Design was also added to the webpage.

 Primary Technologies: <br>
 HTML, CSS, JavaScript, Backbone, Responsive Design